-We only supply original parts for Samsung, Huawei, Nokia, Sony, LG, Xiaomi, Wiko, Motorola and OnePlus.
+We supply original parts for Samsung, Huawei, Nokia, Sony, LG, Xiaomi, Wiko, Motorola and OnePlus.
 However, we can’t supply original parts for iPhones and iPads.
-Therefore, we set up a special team in Shenzhen to source the best quality parts for these devices.
+To also select the best quality refurb parts for OnePlus, Google Pixel and Oppo, we set up a special team in Shenzhen to source the best quality parts for these devices.
 Read more about this below and take a look behind the scenes of our sourcing process.

 Our sourcing team